Developers-Collective/NSMBWerPlus/README.md

 want to create a mod, starting with this is suggested.
 Keep in mind this build doesn't include the custom music or tilesets from Newer.

-It also includes an edited 01-01 and 01-06 that removes old unused sprite settings from Nintendo set on the Rolling Hills that, now would crash NSMBWer.
-They are different flags for the Rolling Hill recolors that don't exist in base Newer (I plan to fix this as to not keep slightly modified vanilla files included with the mod)
+It also includes an edited 01-01, 01-06, and 06-01 that removes old unused sprite settings from Nintendo set on several sprites that, now would crash NSMBWer.
+They are different flags for sprite recolors that don't exist in base Newer.

 #### Kamek